nanograv/PINT/README.rst

 If you have tasks that aren't covered in the material above, you can email one of the people below:

 * Scott Ransom (sransom@nrao.edu)
 * Paul Ray (Paul.Ray@nrl.navy.mil)
 * David Kaplan (kaplan@uwm.edu)

 Want to do something new?
-Check out github `issues <https://github.com/nanograv/PINT/issues>`_.
+Submit a github `issue <https://github.com/nanograv/PINT/issues>`_.

 .. _documentation:   http://nanograv-pint.readthedocs.io/en/latest/